 Step 5 – Gather Inspiration: I’ve been collecting ideas in a secret Pinterest board for a while now.

 Step 6 – Inspiration Starting Point: My inspiration point is this painting that I’ve been working on.
+(Check out the DIY floating frame that we built for it!)

 Step 7 – Mood Boards: Using Canva, I made several mood boards to explore color palettes and help my husband visualize what I want.